-Members may recall that at the meeting of the Development Control Committee held on 19th December 2013 it was agreed to grant planning permission for the demolition of the existing building and residential redevelopment of the site (a copy of the original report forms APPENDIX A to this report).
-Consent was to be subject to conditions and the applicant entering into a legal agreement under Section 106 of the Act to secure one of the residential units to be developed as affordable housing.
+Members will recall at the meeting of the Development Control Committee held on 19th December 2013, it was agreed to grant planning permission for the demolition of the existing building and residential development of the site (a copy of the original report forms APPENDIX A to this report).
+Consent was to be subject to conditions and the applicant entering into a legal agreement under Section 106 of the Act to secure one of the residential units as affordable housing.